 - 1. Similarity of course content. - 2.
-Evaluation of clinical competency by Mercy College faculty. - 3.
+Placement exams will be administered by the Program Chair to verify knowledge and clinical skills prior to accepting transfer credit. - 3.
+Evaluation of clinical competency by Mercy College faculty. - 4.
+Availability of space in the appropriate radiologic technology course. - 5.
 Transfer credits applied must have a grade of "C" or higher (not C-").